U.S. designates China a currency manipulator, escalating trade war

 The U.S. Treasury Department announced late on Monday that it had determined for the first time since 1994 that China was manipulating its currency, knocking the U.S. dollar .DXY sharply lower and sending gold prices XAU= to a six-year high.

-The designation by U.S. Treasury Secretary Steven Mnuchin starts a formal process of bilateral between the world’s two largest economies, and fulfils a promise made by U.S. President Donald Trump on his first day in office.
+The designation by U.S. Treasury Secretary Steven Mnuchin starts a formal process of bilateral negotiations between the world’s two largest economies, and fulfills a promise made by U.S. President Donald Trump on his first day in office.

 “As a result of this determination, Secretary Mnuchin will engage with the International Monetary Fund to eliminate the unfair competitive advantage created by China’s latest actions,” the Treasury Department said.